Last reviewed 25 September 2020

 Furloughing staff on maternity or other forms of family leave

 All staff currently receiving maternity pay, or other family leave pay, should continue to receive that as normal.
-Current Government guidance does not prohibit individuals returning from their leave early to be furloughed, subject to agreement between yourself and them.
+Employees who are on maternity, or other types of family leave, can be furloughed.
+In addition, current Government guidance does not prohibit individuals returning from their leave early to be furloughed, subject to agreement between yourself and them.
 However, it is likely that staff will not be able to return to this leave when their period of furlough comes to an end.

 Staff who are planning to take maternity, paternity, adoption, shared parental or bereavement leave on or after 25 April should have their statutory pay calculated by assessing their normal earnings, and not reduced earnings as a result of being furloughed.